 The dedication for the building was held on March 8, 1939.
 Two days later, attendees paid no more than $2.20—which wouldn’t even buy you a gallon of milk today! -- for a ticket to the auditorium’s first event, a concert by violinist Orlando Barrera.

 An Attractive Future.
-In 2017, Presentation Hall will undergo $2.5 million in upgrades as part of Mayo Civic Center’s $84 million expansion project.
-The renovations to Presentation Hall will preserve the hall’s historic appeal while enhancing its sound quality and lighting to better serve performing arts groups, entertainers, speakers, and audiences.
+In 2017, Presentation Hall received $2.5 million in upgrades as part of Mayo Civic Center’s $84 million expansion project.
+The renovations to Presentation Hall preserved the hall’s historic appeal while enhancing its sound quality and lighting to better serve performing arts groups, entertainers, speakers, and audiences.

 - Reconstruction of the ceiling to improve acoustics